TebbaaX/TebbaaX/README.md

 ## Who Am I :
 > Adnane Tebbaa
 > From Morocco
-> I'm a BugHunter and a Python Programmer
+> I'm a Bug Bounty Hunter and a Python Programmer
 > in Love with Exploit-Dev...Reverse-Eng...SDR Tech and More...